 Employee assistance programs (EAPs) are an incredibly valuable tool.
 Leaders and managers should facilitate such initiatives and partner with other charities and support services to provide their workforce with the help they need – both now and into the future.
 Just as critically, leaders and managers should be trained on when it’s appropriate to refer someone to an EAP, or to seek expert external help.

 - Approach wellness holistically

 Before COVID-19, the average employee may have experienced hardship in one or two areas of wellbeing.
 However, the pandemic has impacted multiple areas of wellness.
 For example, social distancing has impacted social health; redundancies, salary cuts and concerns over job security has impacted financial wellness; the virus has impacted physical health; and the stress of the overall situation has impacted mental wellbeing.

 Having a holistic, broad view can help organisations build programs that talk to all aspects of employee wellbeing, thus increasing engagement, productivity and loyalty whilst reducing stress and dissatisfaction.
 A workforce that is more engaged and united will be better positioned to tackle the challenges posed now and in the future.

 - Listen to employees

 Addressing employee needs is always critical.
-Every employee has a different response to crisis, but every employee must be heard.
+The senior leadership team must employee every employee.
 Leaders must ask: what do our employees want right now?
 What will make them feel better in the short-term and the long-term?
 Do they want to come back to the office full-time, or would they prefer to work remotely?